volhaTaler/master_thesis/README.md

-# master_thesis
-Code for my master thesis which is devoted to the challenge of the human-robot interaction.
+# Code for my master thesis which is devoted to the challenge of the human-robot interaction.

-Abstract
+# Abstract

 Trust is social glue required for the development of any ecient relationship, which is crucial not only in the interpersonal context but also in the human- robot interactions.
 Today, researchers are putting significant eort into creating social human-like robots, which would behave like people and be able to express